 Ron is a recognized leader in health law, medical malpractice defense and correctional health care law.
-Ron was previously named one of Michigan’s Super Lawyers in health care law and was named a “Leader in Law” by Michigan Lawyers Weekly.
+He has the distinction as one of Michigan’s Super Lawyers in health care law and among the “Leaders in the Law” by Michigan Lawyers Weekly.
 He has been AV® Peer Review rated by his peers in the legal community since 2008.
 In 2010 and again in 2020, he was named a Top Lawyer of the Year by DBusiness.
-Ron is also a member of the American Health Lawyers Association and The American Association of Nurse Attorneys.
+Ron is a member of the American Health Law Association and The American Association of Nurse Attorneys.

 Ron continued to pursue his love for education and graduated from Wayne State University Law School (JD 1984).
-In 1987, he returned to the private sector to practice law and joined the United States Army Reserve, Judge Advocate General Corps as a First Lieutenant.
+In 1987, he returned to the private sector to practice law and joined the U.S. Army Reserve, Judge Advocate General Corps as a First Lieutenant.
 In 1992, Ron was a congressional candidate in the 12th Congressional District.

 He then pursued his dream of becoming a successful trial attorney handling a variety of cases.
 In 1989, he tried his first federal 42 USC § 1983 lawsuit regarding alleged deliberate indifference.
 After three weeks of trial, the jury returned a no cause of action.
 Over the years, Ron has handled thousands of state and federal claims regarding healthcare professionals.